MiamiOH-CSE274/Portfolio/README.md

 5 - Create collection classes using templates in C++
 ----
 TODO: Answer the following questions about templates in C++
+//NOTES 9/18
+What is the main benefit of using templates when creating collection classes?
+In normal C++ code the .h file contains the declarations, and the .cpp file contains implementations.
+Explain why this isn't the case with template-based collection classes.

 20 - Using time and space analysis, justify the selection of a data structure for a given application
 ----
 TODO: Answer the following questions about choosing data structures.
 (5 points each)
+//these are substantial essays and should probably have run time tables.

 * If I needed a data structure to store a set of strings, which data structure (or data structures) that we learned this semester would be most appropriate?
 Carefully explain why.
 (Remember that a set doesn't have any order, and doesn't store duplicates.
 We can add items, remove items, and check to see if an item is already in the set.)
+//im feeling some hash
 * If I needed a data structure to store a grocery list, which data structure (or data structures) that we learned this semester would be most appropriate?
 Carefully explain why.
 	Array List would be the best option for a grocery list.
 It would be the best option because the most commonly used method used would be get() which operates in 0(1) time irreguardless of many groceries need to be picked up.
+//explain more, include run time tables see email
 * If I needed a data structure to store student records so that I could look students up by Banner number, which data structure (or data structures) that we learned this semester would be most appropriate?
 Carefully explain why.
+//im feeling heap
 * Imagine that I'm implementing a network router.
 It needs to keep a queue of packets waiting to be sent out over the network, but this queue need a special ability: Different companies are going to pay me different amounts of money, and the packets from the highest paying company should be sent out first.
 That is, if company X paid 20 and company Y paid 10, then X's packets always get sent before Y's packets.
 Y only gets to send packets if X doesn't have any waiting.
 Which data structure (or data structures) that we learned this semester would be most appropriate?
 Carefully explain why.
+//none of them cause thats wrong (priority queue)